The 2023 Sundance Film Festival Short Films

 Capturing both excitement and angst, Inglorious Liaisons shows empathy in its humor.
 Its color, music and characters combine to explore attraction and the frustration and confusion of stereotypes in a light-hearted but not at all shallow manner.

-Winner, 2303 Sundance Film Festival, Short Film Grand Jury Prize – Best US Fiction
+Winner, 2303 Sundance Short Film Jury Award – Best US Fiction

 On a bus ride from New York to Oklahoma, Meyi, a young Ugandan-American girl, gains a new understanding of her family and the world as she travels with her mother Ezeresi, brother Winston and baby sister Charlotte, from New York to Oklahoma.